codepath/android_guides/Dependency-Injection-with-Dagger-2.md

    }
 ```

-The injector class in Dagger 2 must be defined with a `@Component` decorator.
-A **component** in the Dagger world is what enables activities, services, or fragments to have access to singletons we earlier defined.
+ A **component** in the Dagger 2 world is the injector class.
+It provides the ability for our activities, services, or fragments to have access to singletons we earlier defined.
+We can annotate this class with a `@Component` declaration.
 The activities, services, or fragments that will can be added should be declared in this class with individual `inject()` methods:

 ```java
 @Singleton